-Women over 40 having knee pain may be thinking it is just “old age”?
+Women’s hips are designed with what is called the Q Angle.
+If you are a woman over 40 and having knee pain may be thinking it is just “old age”?
 But it might be because of your Q Angle.

 We all (pretty much) have the same amount of bones, muscles, and organs inside but we are all put together differently.
 As you look around you will see women with wider hips and smaller hips, longer legs etc.